clintcan/netchecker/README.md

 - Python 3.6+
 - psutil 7.0.0+
-- requests (for VirusTotal integration)
+- requests 2.31.0+ (for VirusTotal integration)
 - Internet connection (for VirusTotal features)

 ## Privacy and Security Notes

 - This tool requires elevated privileges on some systems to access process information
-- VirusTotal integration sends file hashes (not file contents) to VirusTotal's servers
+- VirusTotal integration sends file hashes and IP addresses (not file contents) to VirusTotal's servers
 - File hashes are calculated using SHA256
+- Only public IP addresses are checked for reputation (private/local IPs are skipped)
+- Results are cached in memory during execution to minimize API calls
-- No sensitive data is transmitted beyond file hashes when using VirusTotal
+- No sensitive data is transmitted beyond file hashes and public IP addresses when using VirusTotal

 ## Limitations